 An Indian business visa can be valid for between three months and five years and requires a letter from a sponsoring Indian company to be submitted along with an introductory letter from the employer in the applicant's country of residence.
-Business visas can be granted as a single or multiple entry variant and are designed to allow applicants to travel to India in order to pursue business activities, excluding employment, such as attending meetings and business conferences.
+Business visas can be granted as a single or multiple entry variants and are designed to allow applicants to travel to India in order to pursue business activities, excluding employment, such as attending meetings and business conferences.
 Please scroll down for more details and eligibility criteria.

 Indian Work Permit

 In India, work permits, or Indian employment visas as they are sometimes known, may be issued to skilled professionals or to applicants filling a specific role.
-The requirements for working permits are loosely defined and remain a subjective area of Indian visa services, however in order to live and work in India all candidates must secure one.
-Although work permits may be obtained by either the employer or employee, the 'usual' route is normally employer led.
+The requirements for working permits are loosely defined and remain a subjective area of Indian visa services, however, in order to live and work in India, all candidates must secure one.
+Although work permits may be obtained by either the employer or employee, the 'usual' route is normally employer-led.
 Please scroll down for more details and eligibility criteria.